avvertix/elixir/readme.md

 # Laravel Elixir

+> **This is a fork of [Laravel Elixir](https://github.com/laravel/elixir) to make sure an old project keeps building**.
+This fork changes some dependencies of the project.
+If you are using Laravel please use [Laravel Mix](https://github.com/JeffreyWay/laravel-mix).

 ## Introduction

 Laravel Elixir provides a clean, fluent API for defining basic Gulp tasks for your Laravel application.
 Elixir supports several common CSS and JavaScript pre-processors, and even testing tools.